inversify/InversifyJS/wiki/named_bindings.md

 # Named bindings
-We can use named bindings to fix `AMBIGUOUS_MATCH` errors when two or more concretions have been bound to the an abstraction.
+We can use named bindings to fix `AMBIGUOUS_MATCH` errors when two or more concretions have been bound to an abstraction.
 Notice how the constructor arguments of the `Ninja` class have been annotated using the `@named` decorator:

 ```ts